-Annual Compliance of Private Limited Company
+Overview of Annual Compliance of a Private Limited Company

 Compliances for a Private Limited Company

+Compliance is the legal, regulatory, and procedural requirements that every entity has to follow under the applicable laws.
 The Registrar of Companies (ROC), which operates under the Ministry of Corporate Affairs (MCA), regulates the incorporation and functioning of companies in India.
 Every Pvt Ltd company must file its annual return, financial statements, director KYC, and other essential declarations with the ROC within specified deadlines.
 Failure to meet these compliance requirements can result in fines, director disqualification, and even the removal of the company’s name from the official register.

-- Conducting Annual General Meeting
+- Conducting Annual General Meeting (AGM)

-- Annual Return Filing - Form MGT-7/7A
+- Annual Return Filing MGT-7/7A

-- Filing Financial Statement with RoC - Form AOC-4
+- Filing Financial Statement with RoC AOC-4

-- Director KYC Submission - DIR-3 KYC
+- Director KYC DIR-3/DIR KYC Web

 - DIR-12 (if there is any change in directorship in the company)

-- Declaration of Deposits - Form DPT-3
+- Declaration of Deposits DPT-3

 - ADT-1 (if a new auditor is appointed)